pytorch/torchtune/CONTRIBUTING.md

 &nbsp;

+## Issues
+We use GitHub issues to track public bugs.
+Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

+Meta has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
+In those cases, please go through the process outlined on that page and do not file a public issue.

+&nbsp;

 ## License
 By contributing to TorchTune, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.

+&nbsp;

+## Contributor License Agreement ("CLA")
+In order to accept your pull request, we need you to submit a CLA.
+You only need to do this once to work on any of Meta's open source projects.

+Complete your CLA here: <https://code.facebook.com/cla>

+&nbsp;